jakelikebeans/Targets-Shooter/README.md

 This target shooter game is a simple 2d game where you have to shoot targets with a gun.
 It is a console based game that will be created in processing.
 I want to include a start screen, a score counter, and an end screen if the player reaches the amount of targets needed.
+Additionally, I would like to keep the display quite simple since overcomplicating a display will often distract the player resulting in them losing.

 ## UI and Logic Planning